GES

 Fiscal Deficit & Related Concepts

 Revenue Deficit = Revenue Expenditure - Revenue Receipts.
-Indicates government is spending more on current consumption (salaries, interest, subsidies) than it earns from taxes and non-tax revenue.
-This means the government is borrowing to finance current spending — dissaving.
-Revenue deficit is problematic because it means future generations bear the cost of current consumption.
+It signals the government borrows to fund current consumption (salaries, interest, subsidies) — dissaving that burdens future generations.
 India's revenue deficit: Rs 2.06 lakh crore (BE 2024-25, 0.6% of GDP).
-Effective Revenue Deficit = Revenue Deficit - Grants for creation of capital assets.
-Introduced in Budget 2011-12 to give a truer picture — some grants classified as revenue expenditure actually create capital assets (e.g., grants to states for road construction).
-This concept acknowledges that not all revenue expenditure is wasteful consumption.
-Fiscal Deficit = Total Expenditure - Total Receipts (excluding borrowings) = Total Borrowing requirement of the government.
-It indicates the total borrowing the government must do to finance its budget.
-Fiscal deficit (FY25 BE): Rs 16.13 lakh crore (4.9% of GDP).
-This includes both revenue deficit (borrowing for consumption) and the excess of capital expenditure over capital receipts (borrowing for investment).
+Effective Revenue Deficit = Revenue Deficit - Grants for capital asset creation.
+Introduced in Budget 2011-12 because some revenue-classified grants actually build assets (e.g., grants to states for roads).
+Fiscal Deficit = Total Expenditure - Total Receipts (excluding borrowings).
+It measures the total borrowing the government needs.
+FY25 BE: Rs 16.13 lakh crore (4.9% of GDP).
+Fiscal deficit includes both revenue deficit (borrowing for consumption) and excess of capital spending over capital receipts (borrowing for investment).
 Primary Deficit = Fiscal Deficit - Interest Payments.
-Shows the borrowing need excluding legacy debt servicing.
-If primary deficit is zero, the entire borrowing is for interest payments on past debt — a critical threshold.
-India's primary deficit (FY25 BE): Rs 4.92 lakh crore (1.5% of GDP).
+It strips out legacy debt servicing.
+If primary deficit hits zero, all borrowing merely services past debt — a critical threshold.
+FY25 BE: Rs 4.92 lakh crore (1.5% of GDP).
 Interest payments: Rs 11.21 lakh crore (3.4% of GDP) — the single largest expenditure item, exceeding defence spending.
-This highlights the burden of accumulated debt.
-Monetised Deficit = Fiscal deficit financed by RBI (printing money).
-Creates "high-powered money" — leads to money supply expansion (money multiplier effect) and inflation.
-The FRBM Act 2003 prohibits RBI from buying government securities in the primary market — no direct monetisation.
-However, during COVID (2020-21), RBI effectively monetised deficit through aggressive secondary market purchases (Rs 3.13 lakh crore in FY21 through OMOs and G-SAPs).
+Monetised Deficit = Fiscal deficit financed by RBI (money printing).
+Creates high-powered money, expanding money supply and fuelling inflation.
+FRBM Act 2003 prohibits direct monetisation — RBI cannot buy G-Secs in the primary market.
+During COVID (FY21), RBI effectively monetised through Rs 3.13 lakh crore in secondary market purchases via OMOs and G-SAPs.
+Exams test all four deficit definitions — revenue, effective revenue, fiscal, and primary.

 FRBM Act & Fiscal Consolidation

-FRBM Act 2003 (Fiscal Responsibility and Budget Management): Landmark legislation for fiscal discipline.
-Original targets: Eliminate revenue deficit by 2008-09.
-Reduce fiscal deficit to 3% of GDP by 2008-09.
-Annual reduction: Revenue deficit by 0.5% per year, Fiscal deficit by 0.3% per year.
-RBI prohibited from subscribing to primary issues of government securities from April 1, 2006.
-Government to present Medium Term Fiscal Policy Statement and Macro-Economic Framework Statement alongside the Budget.
-Amendments and revisions: Targets were repeatedly amended and deadlines extended.
-N.K.
-Singh Committee (FRBM Review Committee, 2017): Recommended Debt-GDP ratio as the primary anchor: Central government: 40% of GDP (from ~49% then).
-State governments: 20% of GDP.
-Combined: 60% of GDP (from ~67-70% then).
+The FRBM Act 2003 is India's landmark fiscal discipline legislation.
+Original targets: eliminate revenue deficit by 2008-09, reduce fiscal deficit to 3% by 2008-09.
+Annual reduction pace: revenue deficit by 0.5%, fiscal deficit by 0.3%.
+RBI was barred from primary market G-Sec subscriptions from April 2006.
+The government must present Medium Term Fiscal Policy and Macro-Economic Framework Statements with the Budget.
+Targets were repeatedly pushed back.
+The N.K.
+Singh Committee (2017) recommended a Debt-GDP anchor: Centre 40%, States 20%, Combined 60% (from ~67-70% then).
 Fiscal deficit glide path: 3% by FY20, 2.8% by FY21, 2.5% by FY23.
-Recommended creating an autonomous Fiscal Council — independent body to monitor compliance and provide fiscal forecasts (like UK's Office for Budget Responsibility).
-Not yet established.
-Escape Clause: Allows deviation from fiscal deficit target by 0.5% of GDP in specified circumstances: (a) National security, war, national calamity. (b) Structural reforms with unanticipated fiscal implications. (c) Sharp decline in real output growth of 3%+ below the average of the previous 4 quarters. (d) Other extraordinary circumstances.
-COVID-19 triggered escape clause invocation — fiscal deficit shot from 3.4% (FY20 target) to 9.2% (FY21 actual).
-Post-COVID glide path: 6.7% (FY22) → 6.4% (FY23) → 5.6% (FY24) → 4.9% (FY25 BE) → below 4.5% (FY26 target).
-India's current combined debt-GDP: ~83% (Centre ~57%, States ~26%) — significantly above the N.K.
-Singh Committee's 60% target.
+It also proposed an autonomous Fiscal Council for independent monitoring (not yet established).
+The Escape Clause allows 0.5% deviation in specified circumstances: national security/war/calamity, structural reforms with unanticipated fiscal impact, sharp output decline (3%+ below 4-quarter average), or other extraordinary events.
+COVID triggered the escape clause — deficit shot from 3.4% (FY20 target) to 9.2% (FY21 actual).
+Post-COVID glide path: 6.7% (FY22) to 6.4% (FY23) to 5.6% (FY24) to 4.9% (FY25 BE) to below 4.5% (FY26 target).
+Combined debt-GDP currently stands at ~83% (Centre ~57%, States ~26%) — well above the N.K.
+Singh target of 60%.
+UPSC tests N.K.
+Singh Committee recommendations and escape clause conditions.
+SSC asks the FRBM Act year and 3% target.

 Government Borrowing & Public Debt

-The government borrows through multiple instruments: Market Borrowings (largest source): Dated Government Securities (G-Secs) — long-term bonds (5-40 years) issued through auctions by RBI.
-Gross market borrowing (FY25): Rs 14.01 lakh crore.
-Net borrowing (after repayments): Rs 11.63 lakh crore.
-Treasury Bills (T-Bills) — short-term (91, 182, 364 days) for cash management.
-Cash Management Bills — for temporary mismatches.
-Ways and Means Advances (WMA): Short-term loans from RBI to meet temporary cash flow mismatches.
-Interest rate = repo rate.
-Overdraft (OD): If WMA limit is exceeded — interest rate = repo rate + 2%.
-Must be repaid within 10 consecutive working days.
-Small Savings: PPF (8.2%), NSC (7.7%), KVP (7.5%), Sukanya Samriddhi (8.2%), Senior Citizens Savings Scheme (8.2%), PM Vaya Vandana Yojana.
-Rates revised quarterly by government based on G-Sec yield formula (G-Sec yield + 25-100 bps depending on instrument).
-Collections channelled into National Small Savings Fund (NSSF) — net lending to Centre and States.
-NSSF was a major off-budget financing source for FCI and other agencies until the government brought it on-budget from FY21.
-External Borrowing: Multilateral (World Bank, ADB, AIIB, NDB), bilateral (Japan JICA, Germany KfW), and external market borrowing.
-External sovereign debt is only ~5% of total government debt — deliberate policy to minimise exchange rate risk.
-Provident Funds and Insurance.
-India's public debt composition: Internal debt: ~95% (G-Secs ~75%, T-Bills ~5%, Small Savings ~10%, Provident Funds ~5%).
-External debt: ~5%.
-This composition is considered safe — domestic currency-denominated debt cannot cause a sovereign default (government can always repay in its own currency, though this has inflationary consequences).
+The government borrows through multiple channels.
+Market borrowings (largest source): Dated G-Secs (5-40 year bonds auctioned by RBI).
+Gross market borrowing FY25: Rs 14.01 lakh crore.
+Net (after repayments): Rs 11.63 lakh crore.
+T-Bills and Cash Management Bills handle short-term cash flow needs.
+Ways and Means Advances (WMA): Short-term RBI loans for temporary cash mismatches at repo rate.
+If WMA is exceeded, Overdraft kicks in at repo + 2%, repayable within 10 consecutive working days.
+Small Savings: PPF (8.2%), NSC (7.7%), KVP (7.5%), Sukanya Samriddhi (8.2%), SCSS (8.2%).
+Rates revised quarterly based on a G-Sec yield formula (yield + 25-100 bps by instrument).
+Collections flow into NSSF — net lending to Centre and States.
+NSSF funded FCI off-budget until FY21, when the government brought it on-budget for transparency.
+External borrowing: Multilateral (World Bank, ADB, AIIB, NDB), bilateral (JICA, KfW).
+External sovereign debt is only ~5% of total government debt — a deliberate policy minimising forex risk.
+India's public debt composition: Internal ~95% (G-Secs ~75%, T-Bills ~5%, Small Savings ~10%, PF ~5%), External ~5%.
+Domestic currency-denominated debt cannot trigger sovereign default since the government can always repay in its own currency — though doing so through printing would be inflationary.
+Banking exams test WMA/OD interest rates and small savings instruments.

 Crowding Out vs Crowding In

-Crowding Out Effect: When government borrows heavily from domestic financial markets, it increases demand for loanable funds, pushing up interest rates.
-Higher interest rates make private sector borrowing more expensive — reducing private investment (both corporate capex and household borrowing for homes/vehicles).
-Mechanism: Government issues large G-Sec volumes → bond prices fall → yields (interest rates) rise → bank lending rates rise → private borrowers reduce investment.
-This is a key concern in India where the government is the largest borrower — absorbing 40-50% of banking system savings in some years.
-Evidence in India: During FY21 (fiscal deficit 9.2%), 10-year G-Sec yield fell to 5.9% — but only because RBI aggressively purchased G-Secs (Rs 3 lakh crore through OMOs/G-SAPs), artificially suppressing yields.
-When RBI stopped active purchases (FY22-23), yields rose to 7.4% despite lower fiscal deficit.
-Crowding In Effect: If government borrowing is used for productive capital expenditure (infrastructure — roads, railways, ports), it can actually "crowd in" private investment by: (a) Reducing logistics costs — making private sector operations more profitable. (b) Creating demand for construction materials, equipment, services. (c) Signalling confidence in the economy's growth potential.
-The "quality of fiscal deficit" matters: A 5% fiscal deficit used for capital expenditure is far better than 3% used for subsidies and interest payments.
-India's recent fiscal strategy reflects this — capital expenditure has risen from 1.6% of GDP (FY19) to 3.4% (FY25) while revenue expenditure growth has been restrained.
-Ricardian Equivalence (theoretical counter): Economist David Ricardo argued that rational consumers anticipate that current government borrowing must be repaid through future taxes — so they save more today, offsetting the stimulative effect of government spending.
-In practice, this rarely holds perfectly — especially in developing countries with liquidity-constrained consumers.
+Crowding Out: Heavy government borrowing from domestic markets increases demand for loanable funds, pushing up interest rates.
+Higher rates make private borrowing more expensive — reducing corporate capex and household borrowing for homes and vehicles.
+Mechanism: large G-Sec issuance drives bond prices down, yields up, bank lending rates up, private investment down.
+The government absorbs 40-50% of banking system savings in some years.
+In FY21 (9.2% deficit), the 10-year yield actually fell to 5.9% — but only because RBI aggressively bought Rs 3 lakh crore in G-Secs, artificially suppressing yields.
+When RBI stopped active purchases (FY22-23), yields rose to 7.4% despite a lower deficit.
+Crowding In: Government borrowing for productive capex can attract private investment by reducing logistics costs, creating demand for materials and services, and signalling confidence.
+"Quality of deficit" matters: 5% fiscal deficit spent on capex is far better than 3% spent on subsidies and interest.
+India's recent strategy reflects this — capex rose from 1.6% of GDP (FY19) to 3.4% (FY25) while revenue expenditure growth has been restrained.
+Ricardian Equivalence theory (David Ricardo) argues rational consumers anticipate future tax hikes to repay current borrowing, so they save more today, offsetting the stimulus.
+In practice, this rarely holds — especially in developing countries with liquidity-constrained consumers.
+UPSC Mains tests the crowding out mechanism and quality-of-deficit argument.

 Fiscal Federalism & Finance Commission

-Article 280 provides for the Finance Commission — a constitutional body constituted every 5 years to recommend the distribution of tax revenues between Centre and States.
+Article 280 mandates a Finance Commission every 5 years to recommend tax revenue distribution between Centre and States.
 Composition: Chairman + 4 members appointed by the President.
-Key Finance Commissions: 14th FC (Y.V.
-Reddy, 2015-20): Increased states' share of divisible pool from 32% to 42% — largest-ever increase.
-Subsumed many specific-purpose central grants into the general devolution.
-15th FC (NK Singh, 2020-26): Recommended 41% of divisible pool to states (1% reduction from 14th FC — because J&K became UT, its share was excluded from state devolution and given as UT grant).
-Used Census 2011 population instead of 1971 (10% weight to 1971, 15% to 2011) — shifted allocation towards high-population states (UP, Bihar) and away from states that controlled population growth (Kerala, Tamil Nadu).
-This was politically controversial — southern states argued they were being penalised for better governance.
+Key commissions: 14th FC (Y.V.
+Reddy, 2015-20) raised states' divisible pool share from 32% to 42% — the largest-ever increase, subsuming many specific-purpose grants into general devolution.
+15th FC (NK Singh, 2020-26) recommended 41% to states (1% reduction because J&K became a UT, receiving a UT grant instead).
+It used Census 2011 population (10% weight to 1971, 15% to 2011), shifting allocation toward high-population states (UP, Bihar) and away from population-controlled states (Kerala, Tamil Nadu).
+Southern states argued they were penalised for better governance.
 Revenue deficit grants: Rs 3 lakh crore to 17 states.
-Performance-based grants linked to: Power sector reforms, urban local body grants, health sector expenditure.
-16th FC (Arvind Panagariya, constituted 2024): Terms of reference include horizontal devolution formula, grants-in-aid, disaster management funds, and measures for fiscal consolidation.
-Period: FY27-FY32.
-Divisible Pool issue: Only taxes are shared — Cess and Surcharges are NOT part of the divisible pool.
-Centre's share of cess/surcharge has been increasing: From 10% of gross tax revenue (FY12) to 25%+ (FY24).
-This effectively reduces states' share of total central tax revenue from the headline 41% to about 30-32% in practice.
-States have strongly protested this — arguing it undermines fiscal federalism.
-Examples: Health and Education Cess (4% of income tax), Compensation Cess (GST), Agriculture Infrastructure Development Cess.
+Performance-based grants linked to power sector reforms, urban local body strengthening, and health spending.
+16th FC (Arvind Panagariya, constituted 2024) covers FY27-32.
+The Divisible Pool issue: only taxes are shared — Cess and Surcharges stay with the Centre.
+The Centre's cess/surcharge share has risen from 10% of gross tax revenue (FY12) to 25%+ (FY24), effectively reducing states' actual share from the headline 41% to about 30-32%.
+States strongly protest this as undermining fiscal federalism.
+Examples: Health and Education Cess (4% on income tax), GST Compensation Cess, Agriculture Infrastructure Cess.
+UPSC tests FC devolution formula and the cess/surcharge exclusion.
+SSC asks FC constitutional article (280).

 State Finances & Fiscal Responsibility

-States have their own FRBM Acts — most enacted between 2003-2010 following central legislation.
-State fiscal deficit targets are typically 3-3.5% of GSDP (Gross State Domestic Product).
-15th FC recommended: Normal borrowing limit: 3% of GSDP.
-Additional borrowing: 0.5% of GSDP for power sector reforms.
-States exceeding deficit limits face borrowing restrictions from the Centre.
-State revenue sources: Own Tax Revenue (OTR): State GST (SGST), state excise (alcohol — major source), stamp duty, motor vehicle tax, property tax, electricity duty, entertainment tax (pre-GST).
-Own Non-Tax Revenue: Royalties on minerals, fees, fines, state PSU dividends, irrigation charges.
-Central transfers: Share in central taxes (divisible pool), Grants-in-Aid (Article 275 — statutory, FC-recommended; Article 282 — discretionary).
-GST Compensation (ended June 2022).
-Centrally Sponsored Schemes (CSS) contributions.
-Off-budget borrowings: A major fiscal transparency concern.
-States borrow through state PSUs, special purpose vehicles (SPVs), and state electricity distribution companies (DISCOMs) — keeping debt off the state budget.
-Examples: Andhra Pradesh used state housing corporations; Punjab used PSPCL (power utility) for borrowing.
-CAG reports have flagged this practice.
-The Centre now requires states to disclose off-budget borrowings, and these are adjusted against borrowing limits.
-State Fiscal Stress indicators (RBI State Finances Report): 9 states classified as "fiscally stressed" — high debt/GSDP (above 30%), wide revenue deficit, heavy dependence on central transfers, large DISCOM losses, rising interest-to-revenue ratio.
-FRBM compliance: Only 15 states consistently maintained fiscal deficit within 3% target in the pre-COVID period.
-COVID and election-year freebies pushed many states into fiscal distress.
+Most states enacted their own FRBM Acts between 2003-2010.
+Fiscal deficit targets are typically 3-3.5% of GSDP.
+The 15th FC recommended a normal borrowing limit of 3% plus 0.5% additional for power sector reforms.
+States exceeding limits face borrowing restrictions.
+State revenue sources: Own Tax Revenue — SGST, state excise (alcohol is a major source), stamp duty, motor vehicle tax, property tax, electricity duty.
+Own Non-Tax Revenue — mineral royalties, fees, fines, state PSU dividends.
+Central transfers — share of divisible pool (41%), Article 275 statutory grants (FC-recommended), Article 282 discretionary grants, GST Compensation (ended June 2022), CSS contributions.
+Off-budget borrowing is a major transparency concern.
+States borrow through state PSUs, SPVs, and DISCOMs to keep debt off the state budget.
+Examples: Andhra Pradesh used housing corporations; Punjab used PSPCL.
+CAG has flagged this practice.
+The Centre now requires disclosure and adjusts these against borrowing limits.
+RBI's State Finances Report classifies 9 states as "fiscally stressed" — high debt/GSDP (above 30%), wide revenue deficits, heavy dependence on central transfers, large DISCOM losses, and rising interest-to-revenue ratios.
+Only 15 states consistently maintained fiscal deficit within 3% pre-COVID.
+COVID spending and election-year freebies pushed many into distress.
+UPSC tests off-budget borrowing mechanics and state fiscal stress indicators.

 Revenue Mobilisation & Tax-GDP Ratio